Article's Content

 Creating a Network of Local Sites

 As I mentioned earlier, online food sales are all about local SEO.
-Unless you’re a very nice person who is ordering food for friends or family across the country, when you’re hungry, you search for food in your immediate area.
+Unless you’re a very nice person ordering food for friends or family across the country, when you’re hungry, you search for food in your immediate area.
 In other words, you Google something like “pizza near me”.

 It just so happens that Slice ranks for over 10,000 iterations of this keyword, with over 850 of them ranking in a top-3 SERP position.
 Some of the highest-traffic drivers target the following queries:

-• Papa murphy’s near me (27,000 monthly searches)
+- papa murphy’s near me (27,000 monthly searches)

-• Gluten free pizza near me (25,000 monthly searches)
+- gluten free pizza near me (25,000 monthly searches)

-• Pizza by the slice near me (14,000 monthly searches)
+- pizza by the slice near me (14,000 monthly searches)

-• Deep dish pizza near me (14,000 monthly searches)
+- deep dish pizza near me (14,000 monthly searches)

-• Cheap pizza near me (9,000 monthly searches)
+- cheap pizza near me (9,000 monthly searches)

-• New york pizza near me (8,300 monthly searches)
+- new york pizza near me (8,300 monthly searches)

 The Slice team even optimizes their main navigation page in the /delivery/near-me/ subfolder with a few hundred words of text under the header “Pizza Near Me”.
+They use this tactic across many of their category pages.
+For example, under the list of close restaurants on the /pizza-types/cheap-pizza/ category page, Slice includes some copy to help optimize for “cheap pizza near me”.

 Plus, part of Slice’s core marketing services is making sure all their pizzerias are optimized for Google My Business listings, which is crucial for local search visibility.
 This includes providing up-to-date shop info, professional replies to reviews and questions, accurate delivery area information, and consistent Google promotions.
 A well-optimized GMB listing helps pizzerias rank higher in local search results.